A lava flow sometimes creates lava tubes.

 The trail is muddy and it seems like impossible to find clean hot tubs.

 Suddenly, you will see a large pool.

-The water temperature is tepid, around 95 degrees F, and 20 feet deep at a maximum.
+The water temp is tepid, around 95 degrees F, and 20 feet deep at a maximum.

 The pool is not directly located on the meadowland.